martynakr/events-creator-backend/README.md

 to SecurityConfig class

+-   **!
+July 2024** - added controller tests for `EventController` class.
+Set up Github Actions workflow to run tests on push to any branch.

 ## Known issues

 -   Because the JWT is sent as a cookie, the whole full stack application is vulnerable to CSRF attacks.
 A potential solution to this could be using the Signed Double-Submit Cookie Pattern